Approvals

-Working within authorized mode#
+Working in authorized mode

 The workflow within authorized mode is roughly as follows: